farmera/sare_grant/study_methods.md

 using kites and balloons.
 The central challenge of an aerial system based on wind alone is variability in the control of height and nadir positioning of the camera.
 Wind also impacts the performance of balloons during flight.
 Additional factors to consider are payload weight and total flight time.

+[Section 3](kites_balloons_drones.md) discussed the various bands of reflected and captured light and how these may be used to facilitate an understanding about crop health.
+In [Section 5]() we will consider in greater detail how such principles allow us to manipulate the captured bands and reveal more interesting and specific patterns.
+In this section we will focus on general principles which makes all of this possible.

 ![](img/kite_image_fastie_lut.png)
 ###### Figure 1.